damasch/electron-app/README.md

 The normal entry point is the `src/main.ts` file.
 But for electron you need a wrapper for the application.
-In the most tutorial you have to add a `app.js` with the basic code.
+In the common tutorials you have to add a `app.js` with the basic code.
-But I will show you a better way for your electron/python application.
+But I will show you my way for your electron/python application.

 ### Create the Wrapper